ducksouplab/ducksoup/README.md

 - may contain:

-  - h264 (boolean) if h264 encoding should be preferred (vp8 is default)
+  - videoCodec (string) possible values: "vp8" (default if none), "h264" or "vp9"
   - audio (object) merged with DuckSoup default constraints and passed to getUserMedia (see [properties](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints#properties_of_audio_tracks))
   - video (object) merged with DuckSoup default constraints and passed to getUserMedia (see [properties](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints#properties_of_video_tracks))